att/rcloud/doc/INSTALL.md

 ## Prerequisites

 RCloud requires R 3.1.0 or higher and several R packages.
-If you want to compile R and all necessary packages from sources these are the necessary dependnecies:
+If you want to compile R and all necessary packages from sources these are the necessary dependencies:

     ## Ubuntu 14.04
     sudo apt-get install gcc g++ gfortran libcairo-dev libreadline-dev libxt-dev libjpeg-dev \